Front Page Detectives

 Article continues below advertisement

-The Washington County Sheriff's Office is using social media in hopes to learn information, according to Fox 9.
+The Washington County Sheriff's Office has used social media in hopes to learn information, according to Fox 9.
 Deputies marked Susan's Day on Jan.
 19, 2022, with five posts going up during the day to draw attention to the case.

-"We came about this idea to try something different, try to generate talk all day long… not just once," Washington County Sheriff Dan Starry told Fox 9.
+"We came about this idea to try something different, try to generate talk all day long… not just once," Washington County Sheriff Dan Starry told the station.

 Article continues below advertisement